In this guide, we’re configuring LiteSpeed Cache + QUIC.cloud CDN.

 ESI

-- Enable ESI – Off – controls how specific elements on your dynamic pages are cached, whether it be publicly, privately, with a custom TTL, etc. Complicates things (LiteSpeed says it’s easier for a server to return full pages without messing with this).
-If ESI is off, there’s no need to change settings for admin bar, comment form, Nonces, or Vary Group.
-I’ve never used the ESI feature so I’ll be the one to admit I shouldn’t be giving advice on it.
+- Enable ESI: Off – allows you to control how specific parts of dynamic pages are cached whether it’s publicly, privately, with a custom TTL, etc. Complicates things and LiteSpeed says it’s easier for servers to return full pages.
+If off, you don’t need to change settings for admin bar, comment form, Nonces, or Vary Group.
+You can watch the video to learn more.

 Object

-- Persistent Connection – On – connection is kept alive and can make Memcached faster.
+- Persistent Connection: On – connection is kept alive to make object cache even faster.

 Browser

-- Browser Cache TTL – 31557600 – this is 1 year which is recommended by Google to “serve static assets with an efficient cache policy” and tells browsers how long cache is stored.
-WooCommerce/dynamic websites probably want to set this to 43800 (1 month).
+- Browser Cache TTL: 31557600 – 1 year (~31557600 seconds) is recommended by Google to “serve static assets with an efficient cache policy” and tells browsers how long cache is stored.
+WooCommerce or dynamic websites probably want to set this to 43800 (1 month).

 Advanced